hauspie/zfssnap/README.md

 The zfs command to use.
 Useful if you need `sudo` or if the `zfs` command is not in your `PATH` environment variable.

+# Cron setup

+The easiest way to set the cron job is to put this script in `/etc/cron.hourly` to get snapshots every hour.
+You can of course use a cron script in `/etc/cron.d` or any `crontab` to get more control.